smaht-dac/submitr/docs/source/index.rst

 * `Installation Prerequisites <installation_prerequisites.html>`_

-Below is the general index for this documentation.
+Below (and to the left) is the general table of contents for this documentation.

 .. toctree::
   :maxdepth: 1